tlberglund/groovy-liquibase/README.md

 We are proud to announce that the Liquibase Groovy DSL is now a part of the Liquibase organization.
-I will continue maintain the code, but bringing this project into the Liquibase organization will help keep all things Liquibase together in one place and make it easier for users to stay up to date with the latest releases and promote Liquibase adoption by making it easier for more people to use.
+I will continue maintain the code, but bringing this project into the Liquibase organization will help keep all things Liquibase together in one place.
+This will help promote Liquibase adoption by making it easier for more people to use, and it will help people stay up to date with the latest releases.
 As part of that move, the artifact name has changed from
 ```net.saliman:groovy-liquibase-dsl``` to
 ```org.liquibase:liquibase-groovy-dsl``` to be consistent with the rest of the
 Liquibase artifacts.
 A special thank you to Nathan Voxland for his help and